vipeller/aio_gp_test/README.md

 **Azure Device Registry (ADR)**: A single unified registry for devices and assets across applications running in the cloud or on the edge.
 In the cloud, assets are represented as Azure resources, enabling management through Azure features like resource groups, tags, RBAC, and policy.
 On the edge, ADR creates Kubernetes custom resources for each asset and keeps cloud and edge representations in sync.
 It is the single source of truth for asset metadata, ensuring consistency and allowing customers to manage assets using Azure Resource Manager, APIs, and tools like Azure Resource Graph.

-**Fabric Ontology**: A new component within the Real-Time Intelligence workload in Microsoft Fabric.
+**Digital Twin Builder (DTB)**: A new component within the Real-Time Intelligence workload in Microsoft Fabric.
 It creates digital representations of real-world assets and processes using imported models and operational data.
-With Ontology, customers can leverage low-code/no-code tools for modeling business concepts, building KPIs (such as OEE), and enabling advanced analytics for operational optimization.
+With DTB, customers can leverage low-code/no-code tools for modeling business concepts, building KPIs (such as OEE), and enabling advanced analytics for operational optimization.

 ## **Why this matters:**